feralou/mdo/README.md

 # @mdo's blog

 All content within `_posts/` and `public` is copyright Mark Otto.
-Do not reuse any part of my written words or assets without written permission.
+Do not reuse any part without written permission.

 Made by [@mdo](http://twitter.com/mdo), built on [Jekyll](http://github.com/mojombo/jekyll), and hosted on GitHub Pages.